robsonoduarte/lawoffice/README.md

 lawoffice
 =========

-Open source project to automation of process in law office
+Open source project to automation the process in law office